 - Local payment options – If you're a Chinese resident or there for an extended period paying via a local payment method such as Alipay may be beneficial.
 However, how well these payment services are connected to the ‘regime' is up for debate.
 You might want to weigh up the pros and cons of using local payment methods.

-- Less popular services – Less popular VPN services usually manage to fly under the radar for longer than the popular ones.
-If everyone is talking about a specific VPN service that works then you can put money on it being blocked and fast.
+- Less popular VPNs – Less popular VPNs usually manage to fly under the radar for longer than the popular ones.
+If everyone is talking about a specific VPN that works, then you can put money on it being blocked and fast.

-- Avoid local VPN services – Chinese based VPN services need to be avoided at all costs.
-Not only could they be a honeypot but officially registered services are monitored which defeats the object.
+- Avoid local VPNs services – You should avoid Chinese based services at all costs.
+Not only could they be a honeypot but officially registered services are monitored, which defeats the object.
 Those that are unregistered put the owners at risk and it isn't unusual to see local VPN sellers fined or even jailed.
 Stay well clear.

-With both on the ground reports from China and individual service testing, we found the following five services to work the best in China.
+With both on the ground reports from China and our extensive individual service testing, we found the following six top-notch VPNs for China.

 Below you can read detailed descriptions of the benefits and negatives of each service.

-ExpressVPN is our Editor's Choice VPN for 2019 and it's not without good reason.
-They are also our top choice for use in China due to their excellent speeds.
+ExpressVPN is our Editor's Choice VPN for 2022 and it's not without good reason.
+They are also our top choice for bypassing the firewall and without question the best VPN for China.

 You won't see 12VPN recommended on many VPN comparison websites and for the simple reason, most Chinese related VPN guides haven't done any extensive on the ground testing.

-Our reports show that 12VPN is one of the best choices for use in China.
-This Hong Kong-based service is active in unblocking access across China and works to ensure their service is continually accessible across the country.
+This Hong Kong-based provider is active in unblocking access across China and works to ensure their service is continually accessible across the country.

-Speed tests carried out show extremely favourable speeds.
-However, the best results are using Shadowsocks, so there's a lack of privacy for the speed advantages.
+Speed tests carried out showed extremely favourable results.
+However, the best rates are using Shadowsocks, so there's a lack of privacy for the speed advantages.
 OpenVPN speeds are generally good but slower than ExpressVPN.

 Payments are accepted using a variety of international payment methods and local payments such as Alipay and UnionPay.
 The service also allows Bitcoin payments which is excellent if you're wary about signing up to a VPN in China or for use there.